thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 .. |inclusion_caption| replace::

-  Axial strain distribution of an inclusion phantom subjected to 1.0% axial strain magnitude, with  a) no interpolation, b) cosine interpolation, c), parabolic interpolation, and d) optimized sinc interpolation.
+  Images demonstrate the axial strain distribution of an inclusion phantom subjected to 1.0% axial strain magnitude, with  a) no interpolation, b) cosine interpolation, c), parabolic interpolation, and d) optimized sinc interpolation.
 Regularization was not applied in these images.